Luke Sparkes appointed as Dixons' new Chief Executive

 We are thrilled to announce that Luke Sparkes has taken on the role of Chief Executive at Dixons from the start of this academic year.

 Luke has been an integral part of our trust’s success for over 15 years, starting his Dixons career at Dixons City Academy in 2006.
-His reputation was forged as founding Principal of Dixons Trinity Academy in Bradford – the first secondary free school to be judged Outstanding by Ofsted.
+His reputation was forged as founding Principal of Dixons Trinity Academy in Bradford.
 He went on to replicate the success of Dixons Trinity as the founding Executive Principal of the outstanding Dixons Trinity Chapeltown in Leeds.

 Luke’s influential expertise in school culture is shared through an initiative he has spearheaded: Dixons OpenSource (a platform supporting organisational change and professional development through videos, written resources, and bespoke visits and training).
 Luke is a Board Member with CST and has advised the Department for Education – writing and speaking widely on education.